The Demonization of Gun Owners

 Today, citizenship is a burden, offering punishment and censure rather than full participation in political life.
 The founding stock of the country is actively discriminated against in jobs, education, and financial aid, and is utterly cut off from meaningful political participation in many of the nation’s largest cities on account of our race.
 Meanwhile, immigrants and their advocates protest that they are “second-class citizens” when in actuality they are not citizens at all.
-As recipients of free medical care, tax exemptions, state sponsored ethic solidarity, and a vast system of patronage and welfare set up for their benefit, those who are not part of the political community are more assiduously courted than actual Americans.
-The vote is an all but meaningless privilege, as even if they are counted elections lead to results the exact opposite of what voters say they supported.
+As recipients of free medical care, tax exemptions, state-sponsored ethnic solidarity, and a vast system of patronage and welfare set up for their benefit, those who are not part of the political community are more assiduously courted than actual Americans.
+The vote is an all but meaningless privilege, for, even if votes are counted, elections lead to results exactly opposed to what voters say they supported.

 Unfortunately, limitations do exist.
 The story of modern liberalism is the rebellion against these limitations, with the glorious victories against discrimination by race, sex, age, national origin, sexual preference, physical status, appearance, and other facts of life serving as the Stations of the Cross for the new progressive litany.
 The latest frontier is the rebellion against gender identification, as progressives who refuse to say they are men or women seek to trump Nature, the ultimate Fascist.
 This is not some crazy liberal scheme, but the logical conclusion of the very founding principles that Glenn Beck blubbers about on his internet channel each night.

-Of course, as equality and the demands for unencumbered choice are defined more broadly, state power is required to enforce the ever expanding mandates.
-An army of academics, lawyers, and subsidized “activists” are also on hand to document prior incidents of “privilege” that government must ameliorate in order to ensure equality of opportunity.
-Thus, a business owner’s decision about whom to hire, a joke told at lunch, or the establishment of separate gender restrooms suddenly become matters of urgent public concern, with legislation, lawsuits, and punitive action following in the wake of each new step towards equality.
+Of course, as equality and the demands for unencumbered choice are defined more broadly, state power is required to enforce the ever-expanding mandates.
+An army of academics, lawyers, and subsidized “activists” are also on hand to document prior incidents of “privilege” that the government must ameliorate in order to ensure equality of opportunity.
+Thus, a business owner’s decision about whom to hire, a joke told at lunch, or the establishment of gender-segregated toilets suddenly become matters of urgent public concern, with legislation, lawsuits, and punitive action following in the wake of each new step towards equality.
 The quest for individual liberation culminates in an almost unlimited expansion of government, as every business, personal, sexual, or even romantic interaction must be carefully regulated by all the powers of the state.

-Guns, “Freedom,” the New Class, and Social Control
+Guns, “Freedom,” the New Class, & Social Control

 On the surface, guns are actually a step towards equality.
 Guns give the physically weak a way to defend against the strong, as neuroscientist and pop intellectual Sam Harris has described.
 A world without guns is not a more peaceful world, but a more savage one, where brute strength allows bullies to exploit people incapable of fighting back.